SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/selenium_manager.en.md

 ## Getting Selenium Manager
 For most users, direct interaction with Selenium Manager is not required since the Selenium bindings use it internally.
 Nevertheless, if you want to *play* with Selenium Manager or use it for your use case involving driver or browser management, you can get the Selenium Manager binaries in different ways:

-- From the cache.
-As of Selenium 4.12.0, the Selenium Manager binaries are extracted from each binding distribution and copied to the cache folder.
-For instance, the Selenium Manager binary shipped with Selenium 4.12.0 will be stored in the folder `~/.cache/selenium/manager/0.4.12`).
+- From the cache (under development).
+In the upcoming versions of Selenium, the Selenium Manager binaries will be extracted from each binding distribution and copied to the cache folder.
+For instance, the Selenium Manager binary shipped with Selenium 4.13.0 will be stored in the folder `~/.cache/selenium/manager/0.4.13`).
 - From the Selenium repository.
 The Selenium Manager source code is stored in the main Selenium repo under the folder [rust](https://github.com/SeleniumHQ/selenium/tree/trunk/rust).
 Moreover, you can find the compiled versions for Windows, Linux, and macOS in the [common folder](https://github.com/SeleniumHQ/selenium/tree/trunk/common/manager) of this repo.
 - From the build workflow.
 Selenium Manager is compiled using a [GitHub Actions workflow]((https://github.com/SeleniumHQ/selenium/actions/workflows/build-selenium-manager.yml)).
 This workflow creates binaries for Windows, Linux, and macOS.
 You can download these binaries from these workflow executions.